mem48/geocompr/main.md

 <!--
 us states data
 1. what's the total population of USA
-2. what's the min and max of an income
+2. what's the min and max of total_pop
 3. how many states are in each region
--->
+4. what's the min and max of total_pop for each region? what's the total population of each region -->

 ## Attribute data joining